Tracking every NFL head-coaching search

 Jacksonville Jaguars

-January 9:?
-Jaguars hire Tom Coughlin as VP, promote Doug Marrone to head coach?
+Jan.
+9:?
+Jaguars hire Tom Coughlin as VP, promote Doug Marrone to head coach

 - Tom Coughlin has final say, but he will share burden with GM, head coach